pushprajsingh1/Simple-Game/README.md

 # Simple-Game

-## A Snake Water & Gun Game with python
+## A Snake Water & Gun Game using python